Get free guidance and exclusive deals to grow your business with business.com+

 Affiliate marketing uses trackable affiliate links to help brands see which marketing partners are driving traffic and sales to the brand's e-commerce site.

 Many small businesses don’t have room in their budgets to hire a full-time IT employee.
 When their systems go on the fritz, they usually call a computer-literate friend or family member.
-If you’re tech-savvy and have experience working on computers and networks, you can eliminate their need to call in a favor by offering immediate technical assistance via remote desktop software.
+Given the rise in cybersecurity threats, businesses are also looking for support with secure setups and data protection.
+You can eliminate their need to call in a favor by offering immediate technical assistance via remote desktop software.

 Although some businesses may prefer you to have a technical degree, many will look to your experience and knowledge instead.
-You can build your remote tech support business by contacting friends, family and local business owners to inquire about their tech support needs.
-Use job boards such as Upwork as another source for freelance tech support gigs.
+You can build your remote tech support business by contacting local business owners to inquire about their tech support needs.

 Online marketplaces for handmade goods, like Etsy and its competitors, make it extremely easy for artisans to sell their wares online.
-This is an option if you can produce a steady supply of quality handmade products, such as crocheted blankets or painted glassware, to sell online.
-If you have a unique craft, selling your products on an e-commerce site is a good way to earn income while you’re at home, doing what you love.
+Alternatively, many creators are now building independent storefronts using platforms like Shopify to avoid marketplace transaction fees.
+If you can produce a steady supply of quality handmade products to sell online, this is a solid option.

-Startup costs for this business idea are extremely low if you purchase your creative materials in bulk from a craft supplier.
-If you can create and sell your artwork quickly in an online store, you’ll make a profit in no time.
-Local artisans find higher success when they promote their businesses on social media.
+Startup costs for this business idea are extremely low if you purchase your creative materials in bulk.
+Local artisans find higher success when they promote their businesses on social media platforms like Instagram and Pinterest.

-Mobile applications are more popular than ever, with people willing to pay good money for ways to manage their lives from their smartphones.
-If you have a great new idea for an app and know how to code, consider creating an app.
+Mobile applications are more popular than ever.
+If you have a great new idea for an app and know how to code, consider creating one.
 You can also become a mobile app developer for businesses that must create proprietary apps.

 Google and Bing are ubiquitous, but they don’t necessarily address all users’ needs.
-If you’re an expert in a specific field, build your own search engine that helps people with less knowledge find what they’re seeking.
-Your chances of success might be higher if your search engine allows users to insert parameters, such as subtopics and source types, instead of just conducting a general search.
+If you’re an expert in a specific field, consider building a specialized search engine that helps people find highly curated, verified information that general search engines might miss.
+Your chances of success might be higher if your search engine allows users to insert deep parameters, such as specific scientific subtopics or source types.

 If you want to run an e-commerce site, you might be worried about inventory management and storage.
 With dropshipping, you can take customer orders in an online store and send them directly to a third-party retailer for fulfillment.
-As long as your business model involves selling items at a price that’s higher than the third-party retailer’s, your dropshipping business will be set for success.
+Success in dropshipping now relies heavily on finding reliable suppliers who can offer fast shipping times to compete with major retailers.

-Just because someone takes classes in a subject doesn’t mean they understand the material well.
-If you’re great at explaining things in a one-on-one setting and have ample experience and knowledge in a subject, consider starting an online tutoring business in that field.
-You can use video chat tools such as Zoom or Skype to conduct tutoring sessions remotely and offer your knowledge to anybody, anytime, anywhere.
-Consider incorporating an ad budget into your business model.
+If you’re great at explaining things in a one-on-one setting and have ample experience and knowledge in a subject, consider starting an online tutoring business.
+Demand is particularly high for STEM subjects and standardized test preparation.
+You can use video chat tools to conduct sessions remotely and offer your knowledge to anybody, anytime, anywhere.

 YouTube makes it especially easy to start an online education business.
 Upload videos of yourself educating viewers on any subject, and use social media to spread the word about your channel.
-As your number of viewers grows, you’ll be able to monetize your videos and profit from them.
+Short-form educational content is currently a major driver of channel growth and discovery.
+As your number of viewers grows, you’ll be able to monetize your videos.

 TipTip